 A student who re-enrolls into a program after more than 180 days have elapsed since withdrawal may be eligible for federal aid for any classes the student must repeat and/ or complete to obtain academic credit to graduate from the program.
-Students should meet with the Financial Aid Administrator to discuss the conditions under which federal aid may be awarded for repeated courses.
+Students should meet with the Director of Financial Aid to discuss the conditions under which federal aid may be awarded for repeated courses.

 COLLECTION FEES & REASONABLE ATTORNEY'S FEES